 Switzerland: Mountain Agriculture

-Peaceful, prosperous Switzerland boasts splendid mountain vistas, charming historic cities and tranquil farms.
+Enjoy peaceful, prosperous Switzerland and it's splendid mountain vistas, charming historic cities and tranquil farms.
+Explore Swiss agriculture and culture through intercultural learning opportunities including a homestay with a farming family near the Alps.
 As you travel around the country and spend time at the Agricultural College of Plantahof in Landquart, you will study different types of agricultural operations including animal farms, orchards, vineyards and vegetable production sites in valleys and mountains.
 You also will visit cooperatives, tour a cheese factory and meet with local farmers.
 Having few mineral resources but a highly skilled labor force, the Swiss are experts at using raw materials to make a variety of value-added products, such as the watches, chocolate and cheese for which the country is famous.
 You will gain an understanding of how history, culture, and tradition have played an important and inseparable role in shaping agricultural practices and food production in modern Switzerland.
-You will also have the opportunity to experience Swiss life first-hand through a weekend with a host family.

 Additional Application Information:

 Please fill out this Google Form after you apply.

 CFAN 3503 - 3.0 credits

 This is an embedded course with 6 on-campus classes that begin the week after spring break prior to departure.
 Students must both complete the study abroad application and register for this course.

 Tuesdays, 1:30 – 2:45 p.m.

 * For more detailed information, see the program syllabus.
 (Coming soon!)